tetratelabs/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 if it is live at the entry of a successor.

-Because the CFG is a connected graph, it is enough to keep track of either live-in or live-out sets, and then propagate the liveness information backwards or forwards, respectively.
-In our case, we keep track of live-ins.
+Because the CFG is a connected graph, it is enough to keep track of either live-in or live-out sets, and then propagate the liveness information backward or forward, respectively.
+In our case, we keep track of live-in sets per block;
+live-outs are derived from live-ins of the successor blocks when a block is allocated.

 ### Allocation